-- 1) The date of loan closing - 2) The date Truth-in-Lending disclosures are received - 3) The date the owner receives the Notice of Right to Cancel
+- 1. The date of loan closing - 2.
+The date Truth-in-Lending disclosures are received - 3.
+The date the owner receives the Notice of Right to Cancel

 To cancel a loan transaction the borrower must return a signed and dated cancellation notice to the lender during the three-day recession period.
-A contract proceed order is issued after expiration of the three-day recession period if the loan has not otherwise been canceled.
+A contract proceed order is issued after the expiration of a three-day recession period if the loan has not otherwise been canceled.